 Locating information to conduct effective research on commodities to make trading decisions can be a difficult task.
 Commodities are less mainstream investment vehicles than stocks, so you have to dig a little deeper to find the latest news and research.
 The good news is that there is plenty of research on commodities, but you just have to know where to find it.

 There are three types of research areas to consider.
 The first is current news on commodities.
 The news is a real-time source for all of the breaking stories and reports related to commodities that will influence prices.
-Dow Jones, Reuters, Bloomberg and other market platforms have commodity and futures news services that report almost every story you can imagine when it comes to the commodity markets.
+Dow Jones, Reuters, Bloomberg, and other market platforms have commodity and futures news services that report almost every story you can imagine when it comes to the commodity markets.

-Articles and commentary
+Articles and Commentary

-The third type of research, which most commodity traders seek, is market commentary or opinion-based articles or research papers.
+The third type of research, which many commodity traders seek, is market commentary or opinion-based articles or research papers.
 This type of research tends to present fundamental and technical data in summary form for commodity traders.
 Many of the larger commodity brokerage firms have in-house analysts that provide daily or weekly research on the commodity markets.
 Many offer trade recommendations based on their analysis.
-These articles can save a great deal of time for traders as the articles save traders or investors time when it comes to collecting and analyzing data.
+These articles can save a great deal of time for traders when it comes to collecting and analyzing data.

 A daily research report often covers the latest news affecting the markets and the outlook for the upcoming trading session(s).
-However, the research is often biased by the author's interpretation of the data and traders and investors should always read this type of commentary with a critical eye.
+However, the research is often biased by the author's interpretation of the data, and traders and investors should always read this type of commentary with a critical eye.

 If you are currently trading, your broker probably offers some type of daily research.
 The reports may be in-house research or an outside service like the Hightower Report or other types of daily offerings.
 There are also other free commodity websites that offer a variety of market commentary from many sources.
 These free sites typically organize the research into commodity sectors.
 Some examples of commodity commentary and research sites are Barchart, Kitco, and CME Group.

-Sometimes traders want the perfect picture, but in markets, perfection does not exist.
+Sometimes, traders want the perfect picture, but perfection does not exist in markets.
 Searching for perfect analysis sometimes leads to paralysis for a trader, a condition where the market participant cannot make a buy or sell decision because of conflicting data and research.
-An important thing to remember is that traders and investors must make buy or sell, long or short decisions, on the data that is available and that discipline and a prudent risk-reward strategy is often more important than the research-based decisions to buy or sell.
+One important thing to remember is that traders and investors must make buy or sell, long or short decisions, on the data that is available; that discipline and a prudent risk-reward strategy are often more important than the research-based decisions to buy or sell.
 It is impossible to get the market direction right all the time, but it is the risk profile that separates winning from losing traders.

-Sometimes a market looks like it is going higher, but you might have to wait for the price to move lower before you buy.
+Sometimes, a market looks like it is going higher, but you might have to wait for the price to move lower before you buy.
 Chasing a market tends to lead to losses, but waiting for the price to come to you is an important attribute of a professional trader.
-You may miss some trades, but you will save lots of money and prevent losses in the long run.
+You may miss some trades, but you will save a lot of money and prevent losses in the long run.